mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

         <div style="text-align: justify;">
           <ul>
             <li>
               <strong><a href="https://en.wikipedia.org/wiki/Iran_Air_Flight_655">Iran Air Flight 655</a></strong> was a civilian jet airliner shot down by U.S. missiles on July 3, 1988, over the Strait of Hormuz, toward the end of the Iran–Iraq War.
-The aircraft, an Airbus A300B2-203 operated by Iran Air, was flying from Bandar Abbas, Iran, to Dubai, United Arab Emirates, over Iran&#8217;s territorial waters in the Persian Gulf on its usual flight path when it was destroyed by the United States Navy guided missile cruiser USS <em>Vincennes</em> (CG-49), killing all 290 passengers and crew aboard.
+The aircraft, an Airbus A300B2-203 operated by Iran Air, was flying from Bandar Abbas, Iran, to Dubai, United Arab Emirates, over Iran's territorial waters in the Persian Gulf on its usual flight path when it was destroyed by the United States Navy guided missile cruiser USS <em>Vincennes</em> (CG-49), killing all 290 passengers and crew aboard.
             </li>
           </ul>

           <ul>
             <li>
               The U.S. government issued notes of regret for the loss of human lives and in 1996 paid reparations to settle a suit brought in the International Court of Justice regarding the incident, however the United States never released an apology or acknowledgment of wrongdoing.
-In August 1988 <em><a title="Newsweek" href="https://en.wikipedia.org/wiki/Newsweek">Newsweek</a></em> quoted Vice President George H. W. Bush as saying &#8220;I&#8217;ll never apologize for the United States of America.
+In August 1988 <em><a title="Newsweek" href="https://en.wikipedia.org/wiki/Newsweek">Newsweek</a></em> quoted Vice President George H. W. Bush as saying &#8220;I'll never apologize for the United States of America.
 Ever.
-I don&#8217;t care what the facts are.&#8221;
+I don't care what the facts are.&#8221;
             </li>
           </ul>
         </div>